k21971/EvilHack/doc/evilhack-changelog.md

 - Corrections to commit concerning sacrifice gifts and tortles
 - Make tortles immune to various attacks while in their shell
 - Tortles gradually gain AC as they level up
+- Fix: monster steed not properly released if rider is turned into a mind flayer (mind flayer larva attack)